-With age deaf children perform better on ASL antonyms, with even the youngest signers performing at above-chance levels on our sign-to-sign task, which is consistent with findings from spoken languages indicating understanding of antonymous relationships at an early age before the beginning of elementary school (Doherty & Perner, 1998).
-This refutes the claim of prior researchers that deaf children are delayed in antonym development compared to hearing children (Monreal & Hernandez, 2005; Moeller, Osberger, & Eccarius, 1986).
-Rather, the current results suggest that age-appropriate language development is important to antonym development and that studies finding deaf children to be delayed in this vocabulary domain likely included children with delayed language.
-The current results suggest that acquisition of antonyms have similar developmental path regardless of the language modality.
+With increasing age deaf children perform better on ASL antonyms, with even the youngest signers performing at above-chance levels on our sign-to-sign task, which is consistent with findings from spoken languages indicating understanding of antonymous relationships at an early age before the beginning of elementary school (Doherty & Perner, 1998).
+This refutes the claim of prior researchers that deaf children are delayed in antonym development compared to hearing children (Monreal & Hernandez, 2005; Moeller et al., 1986).
+Rather, the current results suggest that age-appropriate language development is important to antonym development and that studies finding deaf children to be delayed in this vocabulary domain likely included deaf children with delayed language.
+The current results indicate that acquiring antonyms has a similar developmental path regardless of the language modality.

 The second characteristic of ASL development relates to the importance of the amount of input at an early age.
-The current findings showed that DCDP outperformed DCHP at most ages, including the oldest age group.
-This result extends prior findings that showed delayed acquisition of ASL of DCHP as a group compared to DCDP as a group (Hermans, Knoors, & Verhoeven, 2009; Mayer & Leigh, 2010; Author, 2014)6.
-Luckner & Cooke (2010) explain the differences in vocabulary size among young children as a result of the quantity and quality of language input to which they have been exposed during the first few years of life.
-What is noteworthy in the current findings is documenting that the gap persists into the beginning of adulthood (ages 16-18).
+In the current study, DCDP outperformed DCHP at most ages, including the oldest age group.
+This result extends prior findings that showed delayed acquisition of ASL of DCHP as a group compared to DCDP as a group (Hermans et al., 2009; Mayer & Leigh, 2010; Novogrodsky et al., 2014).5 Luckner and Cooke (2010) explain the differences in vocabulary size among young children as a result of the quantity and quality of language input to which they have been exposed during the first few years of life.
+What is noteworthy in the current findings is documenting that the gap persists into the beginning of adulthood, namely, ages 16-18 in our sample.

 In spoken languages, antonyms are acquired before synonyms (Charles, Reed, & Derryberry, 1994; Doherty & Perner, 1998), suggesting that the relationship of words with opposite meanings is easier to understand than that of words with similar meanings.
-To determine if this is true for signers of ASL, the current results were compared with the author's (2014) study of synonym knowledge, which was also an ASL sign-to-sign matching task.
+To determine if this is true for signers of ASL, the current results were compared with Novogrodsky et al.'s (2014) study of synonym knowledge, which was also an ASL sign-to-sign matching task.
 At elementary school ages, the native signers (DCDP) performed better on the antonym task than on the synonym task (36% versus 18% at ages 4-5; 49% versus 37% at ages 6-7; 62% versus 54% at ages 8-9).
-This is what is predicted by the principle of lexical contrast (Clark, 1978), that words contrasting in meaning with other words (e.g. antonyms) are acquired before words that share meaning (e.g. synonyms).
-Our data thus show that in the case of antonym acquisition, sign languages follow the same principles of language acquisition as spoken languages, despite the modality differences between the two languages.
+This is what is predicted by the principle of lexical contrast (Clark, 1978), which states that learners are motivated to learn new words that differ in meaning from known words, meaning that synonyms are relatively difficult to acquire.